TREVOR "The Games Man"

 Greg Gilman photo

-Another of my all-time favorite photos of me.
-This was taken in South Duxbury MA on Kingston Bay on the beach at Blairhaven Retreat Center July 1982 when I was camp director at Camp Blairhaven, a two-month children's residential camp run by my church.
+Another of my favorite photos of me.
+This was on Kingston Bay on the beach when I was camp director at Camp Blairhaven, a two-month children's residential camp run by my church.

-The actual may pole at May Pole, a weekend family camp-out I've been going to for years.
+The actual may pole at May Pole, a weekend family camp-out I've been going to for decades.

 November 2004